fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 ![](https://i.imgur.com/vgt8m3p.jpg)

-The **non-commercially available** SCK 2.0 components list is below:
+The **non-commercially available** SCK 2.0 components are listed below:

 1. Smart Citizen Kit 2.0 with Particle Sensor and battery with two mounting brackets.
 2. MicroSD card and microSD adapter to SD.